vuejs/devtools-v6/packages/docs/src/guide/contributing.md

 This is useful when you want to build the extension with the source repo to get not-yet-released features.

 1. Clone this repo
-2. `cd vue-devtools` the newly created folder
+2. `cd devtools` the newly created folder
 3. run `yarn install`
 4. then run `yarn run build:watch` & `yarn run dev:chrome` in parallel
 5. Open the Chrome extension page (currently under `Menu` > `More Tools` > `Extensions`)
 6. Check "developer mode" on the top-right corner
-7. Click the "load unpacked" button on the left, and choose the folder: `vue-devtools/packages/shell-chrome/` (it will have an orange disk icon)
+7. Click the "load unpacked" button on the left, and choose the folder: `devtools/packages/shell-chrome/` (it will have an orange disk icon)
 8. Make sure you disable all other versions of the extension

 ## Testing as Firefox addon